mario6714/ai-translate/readme.md

 ## todo

+finish the webview in go
 search for more providers
-make a release (python)